 So Salehoo actually giving you the details of companies in the US or Europe who can ship products straight away is a huge bonus.
 Using Salehoo you could get an item shipped out of the UK and onto a doormat within 5 days or so.

 Their pricing can little higher, around 5 - 10% than their counterparts in China, but I could get items sent to customers in a matter of days, maybe a week at most.
 Again, a huge bonus when it comes to customer satisfaction.

-Salehoo for eBay, Amazon or local selling pages (Buying products in bulk)
+Salehoo for eBay, Amazon or local selling pages (Wholesale Suppliers)